GabrielOnDelphi/Delphi-GUI-Auto-Translator/README.md

 **Downloading the code**

+This code has been merged with the LightSaber library.
-This repository is only a placeholder and source of information.
-It is not updated since 01.2023.
+Therefore, this repository is now only a placeholder and source of information.
-The code should be downloaded now from the [LightSaber Core](https://github.com/GabrielOnDelphi/Delphi-LightSaber) repository.
+The new code should be downloaded now from the [LightSaber Core](https://github.com/GabrielOnDelphi/Delphi-LightSaber) repository.

   **Features**